 You May Qualify for Legal Assistance

-Having an experienced Social Security attorney file your claim makes you 2x more likely to get benefits on your first try.
+Having an experienced Social Security attorney file your claim makes you nearly 3x more likely to get disability benefits.
 The SSA approves about 1 in every 20 claimants without legal assistance.
 However, it can triple your wait time to receive your first SSD payment.